NLog/NLog.github.io/_posts/2015-06-30-extending-nlog-is-easy.md

 The property "host" is a configurable option to this target.
 You can pass the value as attribute in the config: `<layout type="myFirst" host="test.com" />`

-##How to use the custom target / layout renderer
+##How to use the custom target or layout renderer
 First put your custom target or layout renderer in a separate assembly (.dll).
 Then you should register your assembly.
-Starting from NLog 4.0, assemblies with the name "NLog*.dll", such as "NLog.CustomTarget.dll" are now registered automatically - the should be in the same folder as "NLog.dll".
+Starting from NLog 4.0, assemblies with the name "NLog*.dll", such as "NLog.CustomTarget.dll" are now registered automatically - they should be in the same folder as "NLog.dll".

 If that's not the case you should register your assembly manually: reference your assembly from the the config file using the `<extensions />` clause.
 Only the assembly name is needed (without ".dll").